mtlynch/mtlynch.io/content/posts/building-a-vm-homelab/index.md

 My new server brought a huge speedup to this workflow.
 Cloning a VM went from 15 minutes on my old server to less than four minutes on the new one.

 If I skip the package upgrade step, the speedup is a little less impressive.
 The new server still blows away performance on NAS storage, dropping from eight minutes to just under two and a half.
 SSD to SSD, it underperforms my previous server.
-It's likely that cloning a VM is primarily disk-bound, and my old M.2 SSD was faster than my new SATA SSD.
+Cloning a VM is likely disk-bound, and my old M.2 SSD was faster than my new SATA SSD.

 ### Boot a VM